Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch

 \subsection{Fine-grained Latency Breakdown of TBIK}

-To better understand the contributions of the two core components in TBIK—the tree-based MatMul kernel and the tree-based all-reduce operation—to the overall end-to-end performance, we evaluate four configurations: (1) vanilla BF16 inference, (2) tree-based MatMul only (without tree all-reduce), (3) tree-based all-reduce only (without tree matmul), and (4) both components enabled.
+To better understand the contributions of the two core components in TBIK—the Tree-Based MatMul kernel and the Tree-Based All-Reduce operation—to the overall end-to-end performance, we evaluate five configurations: (1) vanilla BF16 inference, (2) BIO enabled, (3) BIO with Tree-Based All-Reduce only (without Tree-Based MatMul), and (4) BIO with Tree-Based MatMul only (without Tree-Based All-Reduce), (5) BIO with both components enabled.

 Figure~\ref{fig:ablation_e2e} presents the latency breakdown across different input/output lengths.
-Although the tree-based MatMul exhibits lower throughput compared with the cuBLAS BF16 implementation, it introduces only 3–14\% overhead.
+Although the Tree-Based MatMul exhibits lower throughput compared with the cuBLAS BF16 implementation, it introduces only 2–25\% overhead.
 This limited impact arises because the row-split linear layer accounts for only a small fraction of the model’s total computation, and therefore its inefficiency has minimal effect on end-to-end latency.

-In contrast, the tree-based all-reduce operation contributes a substantially larger overhead of 28–50\%.
-This cost is primarily attributed to our current unoptimized custom implementation, in combination with the absence of NVLink in the evaluation environment, which significantly degrades communication efficiency across GPUs.